 There are several types of revenue you should understand:

-• Gross revenue.
-This is the total income from all sources before accounting for any expenses or reductions.
+Gross revenue.
+The total income from all sources before accounting for any expenses or reductions.

-• Operating revenue.
-This income is generated through a company's core business operations, such as product sales or service fees.
+Operating revenue.
+Income generated through a company's core business operations, such as product sales or service fees.
+For most small businesses, this makes up the bulk of total revenue.

-• Sales revenue.
-This is the total revenue earned specifically from the direct sale of goods or services to customers.
+Sales revenue.
+The total revenue earned specifically from the direct sale of goods or services to customers.

 Revenue shows a business's full earning power across all income sources.
 Whether you're tracking product sales or service contracts, regularly monitoring total revenue gives you a clear view of your company's long-term financial strength.